Menu

 print(f"Token count: {len(tokens)}")

-Five tokens for five words — a neat one-to-one ratio.
-Don’t count on that, though.
-Longer or unusual words often get split into multiple tokens.
+Five tokens for five words — a clean one-to-one match this time.
+But that ratio won’t always hold.
+Unusual or long words often get chopped into two or more tokens.

-The transformer is the neural network design behind every modern LLM.
-Here’s the quick version:
+The transformer is the neural network behind every modern LLM.
+Here’s a bird’s-eye view of how it works, step by step:

-• Embedding — Each token gets turned into a vector (a list of numbers) that captures its meaning.
-“King” and “queen” end up with vectors that sit close together; “king” and “bicycle” don’t.
+1. Embedding — Each token turns into a vector — a list of numbers that captures meaning.
+“King” and “queen” end up near each other in this number space; “king” and “bicycle” end up far apart.

-• Attention — This is the key idea.
-The model examines every token and works out which other tokens are relevant for the next prediction.
-Take “The cat sat on the mat because it was tired” — attention is what lets the model figure out that “it” refers to “cat,” not “mat.”
+2. Attention — The big idea.
+The model scans all tokens at once and asks: “Which other tokens matter most for guessing the next one?”
+In “The cat sat on the mat because it was tired,” attention links “it” to “cat,” not “mat.”

-• Feed-forward layers — Once attention has mapped out the relationships, small neural networks dig into each position to extract deeper patterns.
+3. Feed-forward layers — Once attention has mapped the key links, small neural nets at each spot extract deeper patterns.

-• Prediction — A final layer scores every possible next token.
-The model either picks the top candidate or samples from the best ones, depending on the settings you choose.
+5. Pick the next token — A final layer ranks every token in the vocab.
+The model grabs the top pick (or samples from the best few, based on settings you control).

-UNDER THE HOOD: Attention looks at all input tokens at once, and its cost scales roughly with the square of input length.
-A 4,000-token prompt takes far more compute than a 1,000-token prompt.
-Shorter prompts save you real money.
+UNDER THE HOOD: Attention looks at every token at once, so compute scales roughly with the square of input length.
+A 4,000-token prompt costs much more than a 1,000-token one.
+Writing shorter prompts is a direct way to cut your bill.

-Now that you have the mental model, let’s get your environment ready and make a real API call.
+Now that you have the mental model, let’s get your setup ready and make a live API call.

-You need three things before writing any code: Python on your machine, the OpenAI package, and an API key.
+You need three things before you write any code: Python on your machine, the OpenAI package, and an API key.

 Prerequisites